AdamJedamski/RTA-naprawione/README.md

 - `--window-size`: Number of data points to display (default: 200)
 - `--update-interval`: Dashboard refresh rate in milliseconds (default: 1000)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Dataset from the Numenta Anomaly Benchmark (NAB)
-- Inspired by research in Quantum Reservoir Computing for time series analysis